 Tea truly is a beverage for all occasions.
 From regular morning ritual to post-meal digestif, the versatility of our favorite little leaf is definitely one of its finer qualities.
 For me, tea is tailor-made for two things: social gatherings and mindfulness/meditation.

 I’ve talked a bit about tea as a social lubricant in a previous post and I’ll be discussing it more soon, so I won’t go into it here.
-What I’m really interested in discussing in this post is how drinking tea provides the perfect opportunity to practice mindfulness and meditation.
+What I’m really interested in discussing in this post is how drinking tea provides the perfect opportunity to practice tea mindfulness and tea meditation.

-To me, mindfulness means doing something with purpose and intentionality.
+To me, practicing mindfulness means doing something with purpose and intentionality.
 It means doing or being one thing at a time, in one place and time, without rushing or slowing anything down purposefully.
 An interesting example of this is the famous quote from Gandalf in The Hobbit:

 “A wizard is never late, nor is he early, he arrives precisely when he means to.”